MBass-ador/MSSE661FinalProject/README.md

 at Regis University
 ---

-The app is a scoreboard for use by gaming guild administrators.
+The app is a scoreboard for use by gaming guild administrators and members.

 ---
 Functionality is divided between a web server and a backend API for database access